 The program considers all aspects of the behavior of sound in space and its impact on the human condition, from the classroom, to the concert hall, to the workplace, to the city.
 As the only graduate program in acoustics situated within a music conservatory, the program has a specific focus on the design and analysis of spaces for performance.

 Students come to the Acoustical Studies program with varied backgrounds, including undergraduate degrees in architecture, audio technology, electrical or mechanical engineering, physics, computer science, recording sciences, or music.
-Undergraduate level coursework must include one year of college physics, one year of calculus, one year of audio fundamentals and basic audio engineering, or equivalent.
+Undergraduate level coursework should include one year of college physics, one year of calculus, one year of audio fundamentals and basic audio engineering, or equivalent.
 A background in music is expected, although a Bachelor of Music is not required.

 The Master of Arts, Acoustical Studies concentration, is taught by faculty from across the disciplines of architecture, engineering, music, recording and acoustic design, each deeply engaged in the field of acoustics.
 The major offers courses in architectural acoustics, noise control, psychoacoustics, musical acoustics, acoustic and audio measurements, computer modeling, electroacoustics, audiovisual systems design, and professional practices.
 The program culminates with an acoustic design practicum, whereby each student develops, executes, and defends an individualized research and application project.